Bounty 10 - Mutiny

 By the time they were hauled up on deck, Anya could barely even let go of Marceau – her arms so cold and stiff they didn’t want to release his body.
 Leila hurried forward, pulling Anya’s arms from around his chest and helping her to her feet.
 “I want everybody below deck, now!
 Strip Marceau of his clothes and get him under a blanket!
 Do not take your eyes off of him!”
 Leila commanded.
 “Dimitri, you’re with me!”

 Another man, with olive skin and a golden ring in one ear, stepped up to Anya and put a stiff arm around her waist.
-While the others all went below deck with Marceau, Dimitri helped Leila get Anya into their cabin.
-Inside, Leila dismissed Dimitri and rushed to get Anya undressed, not quite catching the look that crossed his face before he left the cabin.
+While the others all went below deck with Marceau, Dimitri helped Leila get Anya into their shared cabin.
+Inside, Leila dismissed Dimitri and rushed to get Anya undressed, not quite catching the look that crossed the deckhand’s face before he left the cabin.
 “Come on, love, you need to get those clothes off.”
 Leila worried, pulling her out of her boots and corset, then her shirt and pants.

 “I’m coming, I’m coming.”
 Anya said quietly, trying to get her shaky hands to work.

 Once she was finally undressed and wrapped in a blanket, Leila hugged her, kissing her forehead with wet cheeks.
 “Don’t scare me like that again.”
-She warned with a small laugh, holding Anya tight.
+She warned with a scared laugh, holding Anya tight.
 She took a breath and leaned back, untying Anya’s soaked hair form its braid and trying to dry it with a towel.

 “I wasn’t going to leave him in that water.”
 Anya breathed shakily, letting her love hold her, warm her up.